BaadMaro/CTF/IDEH V4/Reverse/Locked Portal/README.md

 ```
 We got our flag.
 We just need to add "}" at the end

-Here is the c code for our program [Locked-Portal.c](Locked-Portal.c)
+Here is the C code for our program [Locked-Portal.c](Locked-Portal.c)

 ## Flag